SydneyLauren/seattle_map/README.md

 * Download shape files for the city of Seattle data.seattle.gov

 * Read the shape files and parse them into coordinates using fiona

+* Initialize a basemap object

+* Record shapes in a dataframe and convert to polygon patches using descartes PolygonPatch

+* Plot the polygons